 For families of children with autism, "neurotypical" is a common descriptor used to differentiate people who are not on the autism spectrum with those who are on the spectrum—neurotypical being the term used for the majority of people in the world whose brains function as expected.
-Many children with autism have little or no ability to converse with others.
-Non-verbal children, as well as verbal children, on the spectrum often can’t articulate their wants or needs.
+Many children with autism have limited or no ability to converse with others.
+In addition, many non-verbal children, as well as verbal children, on the spectrum can’t articulate their wants or needs.
 Each autistic child’s brain functionality differs.
 Some autistic children’s abilities may be comparable to neurotypical children years their junior, some may function similar to their peers with few exceptions, while others may have savant qualities.
 As a result, commonly used gift buying practices rarely apply.

 The differences when shopping for a neurotypical child verses a child with autism

 It’s usually not too difficult to figure out what a neurotypical child might want for Christmas.
 If they don’t tell you, you can buy them a gift that most other children in their age group ask for or you can use the recommendations suggested by the manufacturers.
 However, many children with autism show little or no interest in toys or other material things.
 It’s not uncommon for any child to fixate on one specific toy or item at some point in their childhood.
 For some children with autism that fixation can go on for years.
 It may be impossible to get them to give any of their attention to a different item.
 In addition, when people attempt to spark their interests with pictures or verbal descriptions of things they might like, they may stare blankly for a moment and then walk away as they may not grasp the concept of Christmas.
 Their likes and dislikes differ for each individual.
 Some kids with autism love hammock chairs.
 Perhaps, they like having a space to themselves.
 In order to figure out what to get them, more investigative work may be required.